PhilManLearnsTo/Hello-World/markdown-notes.md

 <!--- This example is an unordered list --->
 This example is also an unordered list.
 <!--- Each item is started with an asterisk. --->
-Each item is started with a hyphen or dash.
+Each point is started with a hyphen or dash.
 <!--- Every sub item is marked up with an asterisk, preceded by TWO character spaces. --->
-Every sub item is marked up with an hyphen, preceded by TWO character spaces.
+Every sub point is marked up with an hyphen, preceded by TWO character spaces.

 - One
   - One (i)